amerikan/tabtastic/README.md

 ### Debugging

-- monitor logs in the terminal
+- monitor logs in the terminal where you ran start script
-- in Firefox you can use console in dev tools
+- for in Firefox you can use console in dev tools
-- in Chrome see tips <https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#logs>
+- for Chrome see tips <https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#logs>, `console.log`'s don't seem to display, only `console.error`'s.

 #### Build Release